Martoxdlol/m3-stack/README.md

 It will start a dev server for frontend and backend.
 It will watch for changes and rebuild automatically.
 For the frontend, it will serve index.html on all routes.

 For the backend, it will server the backend at '/api'.
-You can add routes in config.
+You can add more routes in config to be served from backend directly.
+For example '/blog/(.\*)' can be served from backend instead of client app.

 ### Starter template